 COMMENTS: The whaling industry was the cause of the complete extirpation of Gray Whales in the Atlantic.
+However, there are a few fairly recent Atlantic records.
 The species, which is the only species in its family (Eschrichtiidae), is listed as Endangered by the U.S. Fish and Wildlife Service.